 - Final bonding by force and temperature

-For example in RFID applications anisotropic conductive paste is used to fix dice on antenna films.
-The dice have only a few pads, which are embossed by bumps or coined bumps.
+In RFID applications anisotropic conductive paste (ACP) is used to fix die on antenna films.
+The die have only a few pads, which are embossed by bumps or coined bumps.
 The conductive particles are pressed between the contacts and snap cured within a few seconds by a heated tool and may be supported by a heated chuck.

 Stud Bump Bonding

 Another possibility for electrically connecting two contacts is to use unfilled, nonconductive adhesives (NCA) and stud bumps.
-This means, that conductive material (e.g. gold) is bumped on the pads of one chip.
+Conductive material (e.g. gold) is bumped on the pads of one chip.
 The adhesive is applied between the chip and substrate and then both join partners are pressed together.
-While pressing, the adhesive is displaced by the gold bumps and cares for the mechanical support and fixation.
+While pressing, the adhesive is displaced by the gold bumps and creates the mechanical support and fixation.

-This technique of connecting electrical contacts needs well prepared flip chip dice with gold bumps.
+This technique of connecting electrical contacts needs well prepared flip chip die with gold bumps.
 These stud bumps can be added by a wire bonder (ball-bonder) working in stud bumping mode.
-The dice are then mounted by a flip chip bonder and the gold bumps are pushed against the target pads.
+The die are then mounted by a flip chip bonder and the gold bumps are pushed against the target pads.

 After placing the chip into the adhesive, it has to be held by the tool in this particular position and cured by temperature or activated by UV light.

-For optical applications it may be important to use glue with appropriate optical characteristics, e.g. index of refraction.
+For optical application, it may be important to use glue with appropriate optical characteristics, such as index of refraction.